jlangch/venice/doc/readme/shell-scripts.md

 With a little bit of sorcery a Venice script can be run as a Unix Shebang script.

-### A Venice Shebang script
+### REPL based Venice Shebang Script

-This shebang demo uses the Venice interpreter from an installed Venice REPL, giving the script access to all the 3rd party libraries installed within the REPL.
+This *shebang* demo uses the Venice interpreter from an installed Venice REPL, giving the script access to all the 3rd party libraries installed within the REPL.

 **Prerequisites**